Tips & Best Practices for Rules

 #define QSDAT @Form.QS.QSDAT #define EVDAT $FOLLUP.V7.event_date__v Not(IsBlank(QSDAT)) && Not(IsBlank(EVDAT)) && QSDAT > EVDAT

-The example below compares a fully-qualified Event Date identifier to a datetime-type Item that doesn’t allow for unknown times.
+The example below compares a fully-qualified Event Date identifier to a datetime-type Item that allows for unknown times.
 This expression is for a Query-action rule that opens a query when the Date and Time of Assessment (EGDTC) item is not the same as the Event Date for that Form.

 What about other use cases for @Event?

 @Event to reference other Forms within the same Event.
-For example, if Vital Signs have to be taken within a certain time of the Drug Administration (both forms in the same event), you can use
+For example, if Vital Signs have to be taken within a certain time of the Drug Administration (EX) form in the same event, you can use

-@Event.FormName.IG.Item to reference the other item.
+@Event.FORM.IG.ITEM to reference the other form.
 Writing the expression in this way makes the rule reusable across multiple events.

 Time vs Time (Time Comparison Rules)

 Example: Fire query when the time entered is after 12:00pm